openssl/general-policies/policies/security-policy.md

    will be given.
 This is usually done one week before the actual release.
  - Where we are planning an update that include **Critical**, **High**, or **Moderate** severity issues we will also prenotify certain organisations with more details and patches.
+We usually do that two weeks before the actual release.
    - The organisations we prenotify include those that produce a general purpose OS that uses OpenSSL as included on [this list of Operating System distribution security contacts](http://oss-security.openwall.org/wiki/mailing-lists/distros).